Healthy Homes Assessment Kelson

 Home Assessments Kelson for Rental Properties

-There are a myriad of concerns you should look for when conducting an home review to determine if your rental property meets the requirements of the Healthy Homes Standards.
+There are a myriad of things you should look for in an home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
 Some examples include:

 • Does the home have adequate ventilation?
 This includes extractor fans?

-The repercussions of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy services ruling could be significant for property managers and landlords.
-For professional advice get in touch now and schedule your rental property home assessment.
+The consequences of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of an Tenancy solutions ruling could be significant for property managers and landlords.
+For specialist assistance, get in touch now and schedule your rental properties home assessment.

 home assessments for rental properties